Macrometacorp/macrometa-cache/README.md

 ### cache.create([name], [callback]): Promise

-  Creates a global KV collection with given name. if not provided it creates with name `mmcache`.
+  Creates a global KV collection with given name. if not provided it creates with name given in options or with default name `mmcache`.

   :bulb: **Note:** This step is must after initializing mmcache to create cache in GDN.
 Skip this step if cache is already created.